Fahrudin Mustafić

-Fahrudin Mustafić (also known as Mustafic Fahrudin, born 17 April 1981) is a retired Singaporean professional footballer who spent most of his playing career as a centre-back for S-League side Tampines Rovers FC and retired at the end of the 2018 season.
+Fahrudin Mustafić (born 17 April 1981) is a retired footballer who spent most of his playing career as a centre-back for Singapore Premier League club Tampines Rovers and retired at the end of the 2018 season.
 Born in Serbia, he represented the Singapore national team.
-He also has a Bosnian citizenship.
+He is currently working as an assistant coach at Tampines Rovers.

 Football career

 Club career

 Born in Novi Pazar, SR Serbia, SFR Yugoslavia, Fahrudin started playing in the youth team of FK Novi Pazar when he was 10.
 He played in the youth teams until 2000, when he joined the senior squad and spent two seasons in the Second League of FR Yugoslavia.

 In January 2002, Fahrudin was brought to Singapore with the help of fellow Serbian and Tampines Rovers player, Sead Muratović.
 Impressive displays in his first two seasons earned him citizenship.

-Fahrudin, or Farra as he is affectionately known by fans of the Tampines Rovers and the national team.
+Fahrudin, or Farra as he is affectionately known by fans of the Tampines Rovers and the national team, is known as a tenacious player.

-Known as a tenacious player, Fahrudin became a pivotal member of the national set-up with his crisp passing and tight marking ability.
-He is also proficient in taking penalties and was the first-choice penalty taker for both club and country.
+Fahrudin became a pivotal member of the national set-up with his crisp passing and tight marking ability.
+He was also proficient in taking penalties and was the first-choice penalty taker for both club and country.

 In September 2009, Fahrudin went to Indonesia to play for Persija Jakarta.
 Following his release by Persija, he joined Persela Lamongan.
 He returned to the Tampines Rovers in June 2011.

 At the end of the 2018 Singapore Premier League, Fahrudin announced his retirement from professional football, having played more than 300 official games for Tampines Rovers.

+Coaching career

+After retirement, Fahrudin stayed on with the club to be the assistant coach of the team.